 ‘He hunted humans for the sheer sport of killing… and made his island paradise into a Hell on Earth!’

-Filmed in 1959 and released on September 13, 1961, the feature was picked up by Crown International Pictures.
-Crown later re-released it in 1970 as a double feature with Blood Mania.
-The film’s cinematography was by Richard E. Cunha (director of Giant from the Unknown, She Demons, Missile to the Moon, and Frankenstein’s Daughter).
+Filmed in 1959 the feature was picked up by Crown International Pictures and released on September 13, 1961.
+Crown later re-released the movie in 1970 as a double feature with Blood Mania.

 After learning about the terrible secrets of the island from the doctor’s wife (Lilyan Chauvin) and her boyfriend (Walter Brooke) as well as an investigation, the group tries to escape only to be thwarted by Doctor Balleau and his henchmen.

 Balleau’s wife and her lover are slain and stuffed, while the men are forced to participate in a The Most Dangerous Game-style hunt, with their girlfriends soon joining them.
-The hunt includes Balleau’s sailor henchmen, the danger of quicksand, leeches and hidden traps, as well as Balleau’s deadly skill…
+The hunt includes Balleau’s sailor henchmen, the danger of quicksand, leeches and hidden traps, as well as the madman’s deadly skill…

 “Bloodlust! is no big deal, really, but it is reasonably well made for a quickie drive-in horror film, and it should reward those who come to it with a forgiving attitude.
-Wilton Graff does a respectable job as the villain, and in particular makes the most of the speech in which he tells how a stint as a sniper during World War II left him addicted to the thrill of hunting humans.
-Robert Reed makes for a rather dull hero, but he is counterbalanced to some extent by June Kenney’s Betty, who is atypically strong and resourceful for a B-movie heroine of this vintage.
-Watch especially for the scene in which she uses her judo skills to toss one of Balleau’s men into a vat of acid— not only is it an unexpected show of force, but it leads to a very hard-hitting gore effect by contemporary standards.”
+Wilton Graff does a respectable job as the villain, and in particular, makes the most of the speech in which he tells how a stint as a sniper during World War II left him addicted to the thrill of hunting humans.”
 1000 Misspent Hours and Counting

 “With the exception of a few hardy souls interested in seeing “Mike Brady” star in a horror film, Brooke’s Bloodlust! has no real target audience, no real entertainment value, and ultimately, no real reason to even be seen.”
 Examiner.com